 Further research will have to elaborate these sketches of governance rationalities beyond the network approach.
 Here, they merely suggest that, contrary to the claims of the network paradigm, there are other viable ways of envisioning the digital society.
 These divergent pathways provide affordances for coexistence, cooperation, and confrontation, further complicating the dynamics of the field.
-Digitalization research can tackle this challenge by turning to interpretive approaches that analyze the schemes of perception, thought, and action in the network society debate.
+Digitalization research can tackle this challenge by turning to critical conceptual analysis, an interpretive approach to examine the schemes of perception, thought, and action in digitalization debates.